 To reduce the amount of heavy didactic sessions during the in-person consultancy meeting and in order to maximize discussion time, we highly recommend that clients employ a pre-work asynchronous online assignment before the meeting.
 Assignments can provide recommended resources and references that the advisors can review in advance.
 What makes this tool so much more effective than just sending emails, is that you can have the advisors actually interact and respond to the information.
 With emails, you often have no idea who even looked at the materials.
 You can use the pre-work assignment to expose the advisors to key data sets, charts and graphs and giving them ample time to process things before hearing the actual presentations.
 This will allow their responses during the actual meeting to be less “knee-jerk” and more thoughtful.
 The questions you pose in the pre-work will also allow the meeting organizers and the presenters to prepare in advance for the ruminations that have already been shared through the private online discussion forums.
 Changes to slides, agenda and workshops can be implemented in order to respond to the sentiments that have been provided through the pre-work.
 In addition, summaries of the responses from the pre-meeting assignment can also be captured in the meeting slides and referred to directly throughout the meeting.
 This gives your advisors a sense that they have been heard and makes the meeting much more relevant to their immediate opinions and concerns.
 In addition to presenting key data in advance, we also recommend packaging up the workshop questions and exercises into pre-work assignment questions in order to get your advisors thinking about these concepts in advance.
 We find this process is not duplicative but, instead, reduces the time it takes to explain the workshops and allows for more robust discussion and interaction during these interactive sessions.

-Our Value Creator Discovery Process is pivotal in helping to inform and drive the development of your in-person consultancy meetings.
-If you are running one of these, live meetings can act as the key “centerpiece” in your overall advisor Campaign of Interactions.
+Our Most Important Question (MIQ) Discovery process is pivotal in helping to inform and drive the development of your in-person consultancy meetings.
+If you are running one of these, live meetings can act as the key “centerpiece” in your overall LEEP.
 Since they can be the core focal point in your overall map of touchpoints, Impetus likes to ensure that all your key strategic questions will be answered through some component of the meeting.
 Thorough planning, discussions and the teasing out of the success metrics in advance helps to ensure a much more seamless and successful meeting overall.
 We also like to ensure agenda preparation sessions are attended by as many of your cross functional team members as possible to ensure optimal alignment and coordination during the actual consultancy meeting.
 It is also imperative that a detailed workback schedule using online planning tools shared through your portal be created in order to project manage and predict deadlines for reviews, approvals, content development and dry-runs.

 Our general strategy is to start meetings with the heavier didactic sessions when advisors are still energetic and “fresh”.
 These are usually followed by discussion based topics and/ or panels or debates.
 To keep the momentum going, we often add interactive exercises such as real-time polling, “tweeting” and word cloud exercises during the speaker presentations and discussions allowing advisors to participate using their cell phones or computers.
 We usually backend the day with more interactive and fun workshop sessions.
 Impetus has developed many branded “games” to maximize creative thinking, optimize problem solving and solicit innovative suggestions.
 Some of these are “Stick and Rip” ranking exercises, brand specific “Snakes and Ladders”, “Sail Ahead” SWOT reviews, “Magic 8 Ball”, “Debate Dodge Ball”and “Relay Mind Race”.
 Our “secret sauce” is to add real life props and interactive tools to allow your advisors to feel like they have stepped out of their regular day to day in order for them to take the plunge into the “what if” realm.
 The order in which these “modalities” are employed within the agenda can vary depending on speaker needs, topic consolidation, time constraints and your specific preferences and requirements.